thuliteio/doks/content/docs/prologue/quick-start.md

 ## Start a new Doks project

-Create a new site, change directories, install npm packages, and start development server.
+Create a new site, change directories, install dependencies, and start development server.

 ### Create a new site